shamik394/Model-Weighting-Toolbox/README.md

 * Please visit the documentation for the corresponding title in the toolbox.

-# AIC Definition
+# MSE Definition

-AIC can also be used to weight different models.
-AIC captures some notion of model fit, so it makes sense to use this information to weight higher the models that fit the data the best.

-Please visit the documentation for the corresponding title in the toolbox.
+* Please visit the documentation for the corresponding title in the toolbox.

 ## The Sanderson Approach for both skill and independence